Medication Implications & Pharmacogenomics

 - HLA-A*31:01 and carbamazepine: common in Northern Europeans (~5%), Japanese; associated with carbamazepine DRESS and maculopapular exanthem; less severe than SJS/TEN but still clinically significant

-- HLA-B*57:01 and abacavir (antiretroviral): hypersensitivity syndrome in ~5% of HIV+ patients; mandated pre-prescription testing in many countries; 100% negative predictive value if absent
+- HLA-B*57:01 and abacavir (antiretroviral): HLA-B*57:01 is present in ~5–8% of Europeans; carriers exposed to abacavir have a markedly increased risk of hypersensitivity syndrome; mandated pre-prescription testing in many countries; 100% negative predictive value if absent

 - HLA-B*58:01 and allopurinol: common in Han Chinese (~6–8%); strong association with allopurinol SJS/TEN in Asian populations; screening recommended in high-risk ethnic groups before starting allopurinol for gout